Strictly Come Dancing: Who is in the 2019 line-up?

-Former Coronation Street actress Catherine Tyldesley, 35, played Rovers Return barmaid Eva Price on the ITV Soap from 2011-2018 and told This Morning on Thursday she was "so excited" and equally "terrified" because she "literally can't dance".
+Former Coronation Street actress Catherine Tyldesley, 35, played Rovers Return barmaid Eva Price on the ITV Soap from 2011-2018 and said she was "so excited" and equally "terrified" because she "literally can't dance".

-She said: "I love to dance on a night out if I've had a couple of drinks and me and Alfie [her son] silly dance in the kitchen but that's it, I'm terrified."
+She said: "I love to dance on a night out if I've had a couple of drinks and me and Alfie [her son] silly dance in the kitchen, but that's it, I'm terrified."

 She added that she was inspired by the success of another of last year's finalists, fellow YouTuber Joe Sugg.
 "I'm excited to follow in his footsteps," she declared.
 "He did absolutely amazing...
 I've got a lot to live up to."